prantlf/nomnoml-cli/README.md

     -w, --width <pixels>   width of the canvas to draw on -h, --height <pixels>  height of the canvas to draw on

   The output format is PNG.
 The default canvas size is 640x480 pixels.
   If the input file is omitted, the source is read from the standard input.
   If the output file is omitted, the image is written to the standard output.

+  Examples:

+    $ echo '[nomnoml]is->[awesome]' | nomnoml > awesome.png
+    $ nomnoml -i source.nomnoml -o target.png
 ```

 ## Programmatic Usage